 It’s also important to note that the HEPI is self-referential- it goes up and down depending on the decisions made by the people who reference it.
-We have little bearing on the cost of what we buy on a daily basis, university executives on the other hand can to a large extent choose how much they pay their employees (and themselves!).
+We have little bearing on the cost of what we buy daily, university executives on the other hand can to a large extent choose how much they pay their employees (and themselves!).

 ii) Demand for College Education, and Institutional Aid.

 Universities have changed a lot in the past few decades.
-As demand for higher education has increased, more and more students are trying to get into high quality schools.
-In response to the growing demand, many big institutions have devoted considerable funds toward fancy rec centers, research programs, and student service centers.
+As demand for higher education has increased, more and more students are trying to get into high-quality schools.
+Many big institutions have devoted considerable funds toward fancy rec centers, research programs, and student service centers in response to the growing demand.

 There are also other strategies colleges have used to better appeal to the best and brightest.
-Institutional aid (that is, money given by a college or university as opposed to the government or someone else) has become one of the most effective ways schools attract applicants and prospective students.
+Institutional aid (money given by a college or university as opposed to the government or someone else) has become one of the most effective ways schools attract applicants and prospective students.

 This type of grant aid (free money) increased by 32% over the past 5 years to $58.7 billion.
 Over the same period, “federal grant aid declined and grant aid from states, employers, and other private sources increased by less than 10%.”
 (College Board, 2018).

 As school-provided aid increases, and cost-per-student stays the same (or increases as well), a smaller number of students are made to pay their portion of the school’s expenses and debt.
 So it’s not the universities giving money to the students per-se, it’s students who receive little to no institutional aid paying for their peers’ share of the pie.